Mass gap in a Yang-Mills theory in the strong coupling limit

 and we can recognize at the leading order the homogeneuos Yang-Mills equations as promised.
 These equations display a rich dynamics as e.g. Hamiltonian chaos \cite{sav1,sav2,sav3} and can be derived from the following Hamiltonian

-This Hamiltonian becomes the same as the leading order Hamiltonian for a scalar field if the potentials $A_l^{a(0)}$ are taken all equal to $A(t)$.
+This Hamiltonian becomes the same as the leading order Hamiltonian for a scalar field if the potentials $A_l^{a(0)}$ are properly chosen as in \cite{Frasca:2007uz}.
 This solution is generally unstable with respect to small perturbations but we recall here that we are considering the opposite limit of a perturbation going to infinity as pointed out in Ref.\cite{fra4} and instability does not apply here.
 In order to do this we introduce the reduced 't Hooft symbols\cite{th1,th2} $\eta_i^a$ so to have $\eta_i^a\eta_i^b=\delta^{ab}$ and the solution can be written as $A_l^{a(0)}(t)=\eta_l^a A(t)$.
 This gives the Hamiltonian for a SU(N) theory

 where use has been made of the relation $f^{abc}f^{abc}=N(N^2-1).$ This is the only Hamiltonian that gives a stable quantum field theory in the limit $g\rightarrow\infty$ mapping the Yang-Mills gauge theory, in the infrared limit, to a $\lambda\phi^4$ theory that has been proved to have an infrared perturbation theory \cite{fra4}.
 This can be seen very easily by taking one of the potentials as $A(t)+\epsilon(t)$ being $\epsilon(t)$ a small variation.
 The term that is so gained by the Hamiltonian is not finite in the limit $g\rightarrow\infty$ producing an infinite energy with respect to our case.
-So, we are granted to have a stable quantum field theory in the limit of a large coupling only by taking at the leading order all the potentials equal.
+So, we are granted to have a stable quantum field theory in the limit of a large coupling only by taking at the leading order properly chosen potentials \cite{Frasca:2007uz}.
 We emphasize that this argument is crucial in order to reach our aim and should be considered as a possible evidence that to build a strongly coupled quantum field theory one needs an integrable system.
 The only way to achieve this for a Yang-Mills field theory is to solve for $A(t)$.
 Then, a SU(N) Yang-Mills theory is ruled at the leading order by the following nonlinear equation after the time $t$ has been reinserted

 as for the $\lambda\phi^4$ theory.
 The mass gap is immediately read out from eq.(\ref{eq:ds}) taking $\lambda=g^2N$ and is given by

 proving that the self-interaction of a Yang-Mills field is confining in the limit of a large coupling.
 We note that also in the strong coupling limit the 't Hooft scaling $g^2N$ does hold as also shown in lattice Yang-Mills quantum field theory computations \cite{tep}.
 We can also write out a leading order mass spectrum reading it from the scalar field as $\omega_n=\left(n+\frac{1}{2}\right)\frac{\pi}{K(i)}\left(\frac{g^2N}{2}\right)^{\frac{1}{4}}$.
 As for the scalar field we expect that the terms with the momentum $\bf k$ should appear in higher order corrections to the propagator in agreement with the K\"allen-Lehman representation and as has been proved for the scalar field \cite{fra4}.
 We also point out that the mass dimensionality arises from the arbitrary energy scale we have introduced to scale time and space variables.
 In order to complete the comparison with lattice QCD we firstly point out that a recent result on the gluon propagator confirms that this is independent on the position in the infrared regime \cite{lm} in agreement with our approach.
 Finally we give the glueball spectrum to be compared with \cite{tep2,morn}.
 We get from eq.(\ref{eq:dm}) for the scalar glueball and its excited states